This article will explain how to use the SORTN function in Google Sheets to find the top three places with ties.

 ‘s 2.97

 .
-Fortunately, the SORTN function handles this situation with the display_ties_mode
+Fortunately, the SORTN function can handle this situation if we change the display_ties_mode

 argument.
 Let’s look at that next.